mpflynnx/beginning-c-plus-plus-programming/docs/section12.md

 - We can use pointers to access newly allocated heap storage
 - accessing heap-allocated objects is generally slower than accessing stack-allocated objects
 - you are responsible for requesting and disposing of dynamically allocated memory (to prevent memory leaks).
+- If the pointer to the memory is altered, you lose access to the memory (memory leak)

 #### Using `new` to allocate storage